technomancy/leiningen/README.md

 You don't need to "build" Leiningen per se, but when you're using a checkout you will need to get its dependencies in place.

-For the master branch, use an existing Leiningen version to run `lein install` in the `leiningen-core` subproject directory.
+For the master branch, use an existing Leiningen version (currently this means Leiningen 1) to run `lein install` in the `leiningen-core` subproject directory.
 When the dependencies change you will also have to do `rm .lein-classpath` in the project root.
 It's not yet possible to bootstrap a development version of Leiningen without having an older version installed.